osmandapp/docs/content/osmand/plan-route/coordinate-input.md

 versions: '*'
 ---

-{% data reusables.general.article-not-complete %}

-If you have coordinates of your places you can create this points by just coordinates input in OsmAnd.
+If you have coordinates of your places you can create this points on the map by just coordinates input in OsmAnd.

 {% note %}